 59 Partial migration has received considerable attention in the literature in the last decade 60 (Chapman et al., 2011; Pulido, 2011; Cobben & van Noordwijk, 2017; Reid et al., 2018; Berg et al., 2019; Hegemann et al., 2019), and several hypotheses have been put forward to explain 61 both within-species and within-population variation in migratory behaviour.
 Lundberg (1997; 62 1988) suggested that the evolution of partial migration could be explained by two alternative 63 hypotheses.
 First, it could evolve i) as a frequency dependent evolutionary stable strategy (ESS) 64 with two phenotypic tactics - or genetic dimorphism with two coexisting morphs (i.e. migrants 65 and residents) - with equal fitness pay-offs.
 Second, partial migration could evolve ii) as a 66 conditional strategy where individual state variables and interactions with environmental 67 68 factors determine the decision to migrate or not at the individual level.
 Moreover, three well established hypotheses have been put forward to explain the drivers behind partial migration 69 70 based on individual traits (i.e. conditional strategies; Chapman et al., 2011).
 These traits can be individual fixed state variables such as age and sex, or plastic state variables such as body 71 condition (Lundberg, 1988).
-The body size hypotheses (Ketterson & Nolan, 1976; Hegemann 72 et al., 2015) suggest that large individuals are more likely to stay resident due to higher ability 73 to endure seasonal fluctuations in food abundance and temperature/weather conditions, 74 75 whereas smaller individuals are more likely to migrate to habitats with more benign 76 environmental conditions.
-In the traditional form, the body size hypothesis state that large body mass is most advantageous during winter, due to higher thermal or nutritious stress in this 77 season (Chapman et al., 2011; but see Alonso et al .
-2009).
-The dominance hypotheses 78 79 (Gauthreaux, 1982) suggest that dominant (often larger) individuals have a competitive advantage in environments with limited food resources (Mysterud et al., 2011) or nesting sites 80 (Gillis et al., 2008), which could trigger migration in smaller or sub-dominant individuals.
+The body size hypotheses (Ketterson & Nolan, 1976; Hegemann 72 et al., 2015) suggest that large individuals are more likely to stay resident due to higher ability 73 to endure seasonal fluctuations in food abundance and temperature/weather conditions, 74 75 whereas smaller individuals and juveniles are more likely to migrate to habitats with more 76 benign environmental conditions.
+In the traditional form, the body mass hypothesis state that large body mass is most advantageous during winter, due to higher thermal or nutritious stress 77 in this season (Chapman et al., 2011; but see Alonso et al. 2009).
+The dominance hypotheses 78 (Gauthreaux, 1982) suggest that dominant (often larger) individuals have a competitive 79 advantage in environments with limited food resources (Mysterud et al., 2011) or nesting sites 80 (Gillis et al., 2008), which could trigger migration in smaller or sub-dominant individuals.
 The 81 82 arrival time hypothesis (Ketterson & Nolan, 1976) suggests that because of earlier nest-site occupancy and higher fitness of early arriving birds, individuals arriving early at the breeding 83 84 site have higher reproductive success.
 Hence, birds that stay in the territory year-round, are 85 expected to have higher reproductive success.
-In cases where there is intrasexual competition for breeding sites, some individuals might decide to migrate.
-The body size, dominance and 86 arrival time hypotheses suggest that the decision to migrate or stay in the area year-round is 87 influenced by individual state, intraspecific interactions or environmental conditions, and that 88 the fitness reward from the two alternative strategies can differ.
-These different hypotheses 89 90 might play out differently in populations where residents and migrants share a non-breeding habitat but breed allopatrically (i.e. breeding partial migration) and in populations where 91 92 residents and migrants share a breeding habitat but live allopatrically during the non-breeding season (i.e. non-breeding partial migration) (Chapman et al. 2011).
-So far, most research has 93 94 focused on non-breeding partial migration, but breeding partial migration has been studied in e.g. American dippers Cinclus mexicanus (Gillis et al. 2008).
-95
+The body size, dominance and arrival time hypotheses suggest that the decision to migrate or stay in the area year-round is influenced by 86 individual state, intraspecific interactions or environmental conditions, and that the fitness 87 reward from the two alternative strategies can differ.
+These different hypotheses might play 88 out differently in populations where residents and migrants share a non-breeding habitat but 89 breed allopatrically (i.e. breeding partial migration) and in populations where residents and 90 migrants share a breeding habitat but live allopatrically during the non-breeding season (i.e. 91 92 non-breeding partial migration) (Chapman et al. 2011).
+So far, most research has focused on non-breeding partial migration, but breeding partial migration has been studied in e.g. 93 94 American dippers Cinclus mexicanus (Gillis et al. 2008).